w3c/rdf-star-wg/README.md

 you can [raise an issue](https://github.com/w3c/rdf-star-wg/issues) on this repository, or send an email to the [public mailing list](https://lists.w3.org/Archives/Public/public-rdf-star-wg/).

-For more targetted discussion on one of the deliverables, use the corresponding repository:
+For more targetted discussion on one of the deliverables, use [the corresponding repository](https://www.w3.org/groups/wg/rdf-star/tools).

-- SOON here, a list of these repositories